kgyanwal/project2_final_level3/index.md

 ## Level 3rd

 Actually, this level is the first level we developed first, beleiving that we would move towards the next level by making sci-fi movie like game.
 We became over ambitious as if we have whole time to this project.
 Later, we realized that it is not doable with this limited amount of time.
 We were developing plan B side by side.
 Then, eventually, we moved to plan B. Here, we delivered successfully.
 As level 1 and 2, this level is also created manually.
+In this layer, the animals thanks Ellen for saving them, they jumps and it feels like they are enjoying and dancing.

 ![image](https://github.com/kgyanwal/project2_final_level3/blob/master/img/final_layer.png)

+The Alien like creature is the one which planned to used as a saver and that scares animals and animal will follow the designated route to save themselves.
+However, the it ended up as the final picture of the project, as it is a happy ending for all animals.

 ## The combined levels: Level 1, 2 and 3

+The image below shows the pictorial description of level 1, 2 and 3.
+All images above are compiled together to visualize in one place.

 ![image](https://github.com/kgyanwal/project2_final_level3/blob/master/img/p2.krishana_gyanwali.sudesh.png)

 <div><img src="iimg/p2.krishana_gyanwali.sudesh.png" class="img-responsive" alt=""> </div>